walsc024/Week-5-Day-Planner/Assets/README.md

 * The next part added was the save button for the task that was added to be saved to local storage

 * The final part to complete was to add in a function to get each hours task from local storage so it could be continued to be displayed in the text area

+* You can view the code working here https://walsc024.github.io/Week-5-Day-Planner/ aslo see attatched screen shots for code in action.